 The 2017 College Football season is right around the corner and that means it is prediction season.
 We will do something different than last year.
 In 2016, we made 5 predictions for each conference for a total of 55 predictions.
-The final total was 30.5 predictions correct for 55.5% hit rate.
+The final total was 30.5 predictions correct for a 55.5% hit rate.

 This year we will make a total of 25 predictions with five each week until August 23.
 The predictions will range from conference winners to team win totals or bowl games to individual player performances.
 We will start with the mid-major conferences (predictions 25-16) before ending with the predictions for the Power 5 conferences (predictions 15-1).

 This edition is the second and we once again will focus on the mid-majors conferences.
 Below is the schedule for the 25 predictions.